 Bankruptcy Restructuring Support Agreements: Drafting Strategies to Avoid Expensive Confirmation Battles

 This CLE course will equip counsel to negotiate and draft restructuring support agreements (RSAs, also known as "lock-up" or "plan support agreements") that will help reduce the cost, length, and adverse effects of a Chapter 11 case.
-A well structured RSA can assure all stakeholders that the debtor will emerge from the process with a minimum of disruption to the business, its creditors, and its employees.
+A well-structured RSA can assure all stakeholders that the debtor will emerge from the process with minimal disruption to the business, its creditors, and its employees.
 The program will discuss how RSAs can help to coordinate a multitude of stakeholders and the pitfalls of attempting to circumvent Bankruptcy Code protections.

 - Overview of RSAs

 - Giving plan supporters better treatment

 - Third-party releases

 The panel will review these and other key issues: